abemscac/pies-doc/docs/react/use-ref.md

 <Video src="/video/react/use-ref_html-element.mov" />

-However, you should **only use this when standard props/states cannot fulfill your requirements**.
-For example, calculating the width/height of a DOM node, or focusing on a specific `<input>`.
+However, you should **only use this when standard props/states cannot fulfill your requirements, or when using standard props/states is inconvenient**.
+Two good cases for using `useRef()` are calculating the width/height of a DOM node and focusing on a specific `<input>`.

 ### Component Instances